-A constant companion to Babuji on his spiritual tours, Chariji traveled globally, explaining the Sahaj Marg system of spirituality to interested seekers and inspiring many to begin the practice of Sahaj Marg.
-He wrote several books revealing his deep love for his Master, his Mission and the method.
+A constant companion to Babuji on his spiritual tours, Chariji travelled globally, explaining the Sahaj Marg system of spirituality to interested seekers and inspiring many to begin the practice of Sahaj Marg.
+There have been around one hundred publications of his talks and writings over the years, revealing his deep love for his Master, his Mission and the method.
 His book My Master, a personal tribute to Babuji, has been published in nearly twenty languages.
 His other books include diaries of his overseas travels with Babuji, an autobiography and numerous volumes of his talks in India and abroad.

-Babuji characterized the ideal human being as a person having “a Western mind and an Eastern heart,” adding that such a person would be needed to guide the Mission successfully into the future.
-Babuji appointed Chariji as his spiritual representative and successor to carry on his work as President of the Shri Ram Chandra Mission, a role Chariji assumed when his Master departed this world in 1983.
-Chariji’s unceasing work and frequent tours abroad have fostered remarkable expansion of the Mission’s activities, which now include the education of youth, scholarship programs, free health care clinics and an association with the Department of Public Information of the United Nations (UN DPI).
-His spiritual work embraces all of humanity, addressing present needs as well as those anticipated in the future.
+Babuji characterised the ideal human being as a person having "a Western mind and an Eastern heart," adding that such a person would be needed to guide the Mission successfully into the future.
+Babuji appointed Chariji as his spiritual representative and successor to carry on his work as President of the Shri Ram Chandra Mission, a role Chariji assumed when his Master departed this world in 1983 and to which he devoted every moment of his life up until his mahasamadhi in 2014.
+Chariji's unceasing work and frequent tours abroad have fostered remarkable expansion of the Mission's activities, which now include the education of youth, scholarship programs, free health care clinics and an association with the Department of Public Information of the United Nations (UN DPI).
+His spiritual work always embraced all of humanity, addressing current needs as well as those anticipated in the future.

 In Sahaj Marg it is understood that the Master is the greatest servant.
-Observing Chariji, one sees this principle in action.
-His entire existence is presently devoted to the cause of spirituality in the service of others, a service that he undertakes with unwavering faith in the divine support of his Master.
+Observing Chariji, one could always see this principle in action.
+His entire existence was devoted to the cause of spirituality in the service of others, a service that he undertook with unwavering faith in the divine support of his Master.